1-877-929-7245

 Day 4 - Through Swedish Lapland to a Sámi village

-We make an early start after breakfast, beginning our slow train journey toward the untamed wilderness of Swedish Lapland.
-The Inlandsbanan* snakes northward through a landscape of pine and birch forests.
-As we travel into this magical landscape, look out for local wildlife, including moose and reindeer, hearing commentary about the sights outside our windows.
+After an early breakfast this morning, we begin our leisurely train journey toward the untamed wilderness of Swedish Lapland.
+The scenic Inlandsbanan* snakes northward through a fairytale landscape of pine and birch forests.
+As we travel into this magical landscape, look out for local wildlife, including moose and reindeer, and enjoy informative commentary about the sights outside our windows from the knowledgeable train guard.

 We arrive in Sorsele, where we visit the Inlandsbanan Museum before making our way by coach to a nearby Sámi village to learn about the lives of Scandinavia's indigenous people.
-We view the traditional buildings, hear about their culture, and are introduced to their reindeer.
-We continue to spend the night in Arjeplog, where we enjoy an authentic Sámi dinner served around a campfire.
-Overnight Arjeplog.
+We view the traditional buildings, learn about their culture and are introduced to their reindeer.

-*Please note: departures before mid-June and after mid-August will travel by coach to the Sorsele rather than on the Inlandsbanan train.
+*Please note: departures before mid-June & after mid-August will travel by coach to the Sorsele, rather than on the Inlandsbanan train.

 Includes